Does Bollywood have something the south doesn't? - ExBulletin

 Does Bollywood have something the south doesn’t?

-Southern cinema has new stories to tell, something grounded and relatable.
-Even technologically, South has taken a step ahead of Bollywood despite limited budgets.
-Bollywood offers crummy visual effects, outdated camera work and no jaw-dropping stunts compared to the South.
+bollywood failed to capitalize on the momentum created by Pathaan as everyone expected.
+Selfiee and Shehzada’s tragic end serves as further proof that Shah Rukh Khan, not Bollywood, is the one who made a comeback with Pathaan.
+Bollywood is still churning out South Asian remakes despite harsh criticism from audiences everywhere they go.
+New, grounded and relevant narratives can be found in South Asian films.

-Even if we look at the actors, South has many amazing dancers like NTR, Allu Arjun and Ram Charan while most Bollywood actors lack dance skills.
-South has many versatile actors like Dhanush, Fahad Faasil, Vijay Sethupathi, Nani and many more.
-But in Bollywood, with the exception of a few, many stars are not versatile.
+Despite spending less, South has far surpassed bollywood in terms of technology.
+In comparison to the South, Bollywood does not offer jaw-dropping stunts and has poor quality visual effects and outdated camera work.
+Even when it comes to actors, the South has a ton of amazing dancers like NTR, Allu Arjun, and ram Charan, while the majority of Bollywood actors aren’t very good at it.
+Dhanush, Fahad Faasil, Vijay Sethupathi, Nani and a host of other talented actors from the South are just a few examples.

-South has innovative directors like SS Rajamouli, Shankar, Lokesh Kanagaraj, Rishab Shetty and Prashanth Neel, whereas in Bollywood even the directors who gave blockbusters are nowhere comparable to directors in the South in terms of viewing and acting. execution.
-Bollywood makers can best be described as mid-sized.
+Yet most Bollywood actors are not flexible except for a few.
+SS Rajamouli, Shankar, Lokesh Kanagaraj, Rishab Shetty and Prashanth Neela are just some of the creative directors in the South.
+In contrast, successful Bollywood directors are in no way comparable to directors in the South in terms of viewing and execution.
+The easiest way to categorize bollywood producers is by average.

-The South also has better comedians, and in the North, the less said the better.

-Cinema from the South has been awarded not only nationally but also internationally.
-Bollywood, on the other hand, is still fighting for Gutka-sponsored awards.
+Southern actors are also superior, and in the North the less said the better.
+Not only nationally, but also internationally, Southern cinema has received accolades.
+Bollywood, on the other hand, is still competing for Gutka-sponsored accolades. bollywood will in no way benefit from a few sporadic star-driven blockbusters like Pathaan.
+Content is important and South excels in this area.
+Twenty years ago Bollywood might have been a better and bigger industry, but today the South dominates the roost by far surpassing Bollywood.

 |